 For volume B/I (anthologies), Howard Mayer Brown had prepared a revision of the entries for sources published between 1500 and 1550.
-This revision will not appear in book form but will be incorporated into the online catalog.
-Preparations have been completed here as they were with the A/I data and the data are scheduled to be published in early 2015.
+This revision will not appear in book form but was, as with the A/I data, transferred to Muscat and incorporated into the online catalog.
+These data have also been available online since May 2015.

 Three special volumes entitled Das Tenorlied were published between 1979 and 1986.
 Series C: Five volumes have appeared to date, as well as a special volume issued by the RISM Zentralredaktion, RISM Bibliothekssigel-Gesamtverzeichnis (RISM Library Sigla, Complete Index).
 Since that time, the index of sigla has been made available through RISM's website as a searchable database, which also contains contact information such as mailing address, website link, and e-mail address.
 From the siglum entry, one can directly access the holdings of a library as indexed in the online catalog.
 Together with the AIBM Publications Committee it has been possible to issue revised versions of volumes II and III,1.
-These replace the existing volumes II and III, with the exception of the section containing Italian sigla.
-An agreement has been made with the AIBM working group Access to Music Archives to revise the series, which will be edited and published as an online database.
-To initiate this process, the above-named volumes II and III were scanned and sent to the relevant working groups for editing.
+An agreement has been made with the AIBM working group Access to Music Archives (AMA) to revise the series, which will be edited and published as an online database.
+An interface was created in the new Muscat program and among the data scanned and then corrected by working groups, entries from Denmark were input as a test.
+Members of AMA continue to work on this.

-Series A/II: This series is a complete documentation of manuscripts containing polyphonic music written after 1600.
+Series A/II: In this series, manuscripts containing polyphonic music written after 1600 are thoroughly described and cataloged.
 Series A/II is the most comprehensive endeavor that the entire RISM project is undertaking and is its main focus at present.
 Contributors from more than 35 national groups around the world document music manuscripts at their home libraries and archives.
-The national working groups use computers to enter their descriptions and the majority of them connect directly to the RISM server through the Internet.
+The national working groups use computers to enter their descriptions and the majority connect directly to the RISM server through the Internet.
 To facilitate this, the cataloging program Kallisto is available from the Zentralredaktion free of charge.
 The transmission of digital information reduces the amount of editorial work required and speeds up completion of the project.

-Since the start of the project a total of ca. 905,000 entries have been registered at the RISM Zentralredaktion in Frankfurt.
+Since the start of the project a total of ca. 945,000 entries have been registered at the RISM Zentralredaktion in Frankfurt.

-The following groups used Kallisto in 2014 to create new records for works: Austria, Innsbruck: 506 records, Lambach: 571 records, Linz: 107 records, Salzburg: 62 records + 122 records (Mozarteum), Schlägl: 217 records, Vorarlberg: 4 records, Vienna (Akademie der Wissenschaften): 322 records; Canada: 12 records; Czech Republic, Prague: 1,052 records; Germany, Dresden: 5,179 records, Munich: 11,381 records, partnership with the Staatsbibliothek zu Berlin: 2,468 records; Hungary: 800 records; Italy, Rome (DHI): 72 records; Lithuania: 1 record; Poland, Opole: 300 records, Warsaw: 1,578 records, Wrocław: 49 records; Russia (Glinka Museum, Moscow): 168 records; Slovakia: 127 records; Slovenia: 602 records; South Korea: 11 records; Ukraine: 1 record; United Sates: 1 record; Venezuela: 20 records.
+The following groups used Kallisto in 2015 to create new records for works: Austria, Heiligenkreuz: 112 records, Innsbruck: 398 records, Lambach: 622 records, Salzburg:

+1,428 records + 112 records (Mozarteum), Schlägl: 67 records, Vorarlberg: 58 records, Vienna: 665 records (Akademie der Wissenschaften) + 18 records (Michaeliskirche); Belgium: 3 records; Canada: 3 records; Czech Republic, Brno: 221 records, Prague: 2,967 records; Germany, Dresden: 6,222 records, Munich: 8,037 records, partnership with the Staatsbibliothek zu Berlin: 2,539 records; Hungary: 1,606 records; Italy, Rome (DHI): 27 records; Lithuania: 11 records; Mexico: 99 records; Poland, Lublin: 4 records, Opole: 139 records, Warsaw: 1,589 records, Wrocław: 847 records; Russia (Glinka Museum, Moscow): 184 records; Slovakia: 8 records; Slovenia: 55 records; South Korea: 187 records; United Sates: 1,284 records.